Trump Fires FBI Director James Comey

 Alas, slashdotted.
 Somebody please post again when it recovers.

-Say what you want (Score:4, Funny)
+Say what you want (Score:5, Insightful)

 I know, a lot of you disagree and think that it's cliche and not authentic, but I do enjoy that new sitcom about a TV buffoon getting elected as the US president.
 Every week a new episode full of laughter and surprises.